tokikostudio/GodotUtilsGenerator/README.md

 Godot Utils Generator
 ===
 A C# Incremental Source Generator used to parse `project.godot` file, and generate various compile-time constant which are kept in sync with the project settings, thus removing the need for raw strings or manual hardcoded values.

+**IMPORTANT: The generator is based on Godot 4.x version, and rely on the separation between 2D and 3D class name.**

 - [Installation](#installation)
 - [Usage](#usage)
 - [Licence](#licence)

 ---
-### Installation
+## Installation

 - Clone or download the project
 - Update your Godot `Project.csproj` file `PropertyGroup` and `ProjectReference` sections as shown below: